The Ladder of Inference

-Have you ever been accused of "putting 2 and 2 together and making 5", meaning that the other person thinks you have jumped to the wrong conclusion?
+Have you ever been accused of "putting 2 and 2 together and making 5," meaning that the other person thinks you have jumped to the wrong conclusion?

 Not only can this lead us to a wrong conclusion, but it can also cause conflict with other people, who may have drawn quite different conclusions on the same matter.

-The Ladder of Inference was first put forward by organizational psychologist Chris Argyris and used by Peter Senge in The Fifth Discipline: The Art and Practice of the Learning Organization.
+The model was first put forward by organizational psychologist Chris Argyris and used by Peter Senge in "The Fifth Discipline: The Art and Practice of the Learning Organization."

 The Ladder of Inference describes the thinking process that we go through, usually without realizing it, to get from a fact to a decision or action.
-The thinking stages can be seen as rungs on a ladder and are shown in Figure 1.
+The thinking stages can be seen as rungs on a ladder and are shown in figure 1.